jackbalo/gndesktop/readme.md

 📜 Code Breakdown

-🔹 app.py (Flask Entry Point)
+🔹 app.py (Application Entry Point)

-Initializes the Flask app.
+Initializes the QApplication.

-Loads configurations.

-Registers the blueprint (routes.py).

-Ensures no-cache policy for responses.

-🔹 routes.py (Flask Routes)
+Creates and shows the main window.

+🔹 main_window.py (Main Window)

+Sets up the main window and navigation.

+Handles menu and toolbar actions.

+Manages page transitions.

+🔹 pages.py (UI Pages)

-Defines the index, encryption, and decryption routes.
+Defines the encryption, decryption, and result pages.

-Processes form inputs.

-Calls encrypt_text() and decrypt_text() functions.
+Handles user inputs and displays results.

-🔹 helpers.py (Encryption Utilities)
+🔹 encrypt.py (Encryption Logic)

-prepare_text(): Formats text, replacing special characters.

-create_encryption_table(): Builds the table with key ranking.

-fill_encryption_table(): Organizes text into the 12-column format.

-extract_encoded_text(): Extracts the encrypted message in 5-character groups.
+encrypt_text(): Encrypts the plaintext using the provided key.

-🔹 decoding.py (Decryption Logic)
+🔹 decrypt.py (Decryption Logic)

-preprocess_text(): Formats text before processing.

-generate_key_order(): Numbers the key alphabetically.

-create_table(): Reconstructs the 12-column table.

-extract_text(): Retrieves the original message.
+decrypt_text(): Decrypts the encrypted text using the provided key.

+🔹 file_helpers.py (File Handling Utilities)

+allowed_doc_file(): Checks if the file is a valid document.

+copy_section(): Copies text from a document.

+replace_section(): Replaces text in a document.

+create_document(): Creates a new document.

+duplicate_document(): Duplicates a document.

+delete_file(): Deletes a file after a specified delay.

 ---